What is an E-Wallet?

 E-Wallet for Paying for Vehicle Tolls

 All vehicles in Malaysia are required to go cashless at toll booths as of 2018.
-The only company accepting payments is Touch N Go.
+The only company accepting payment is Touch N Go.

 E-Wallet for Pumping Petronas Gas

-I too was skeptical about this when it first came out. it also only works for selected Petronas pump stations in Klang Valley only for now.
+Not going to lie, I was skeptical about this when it first came out.
+It also only works for selected Petronas pump stations in Klang Valley for now.

 How it works: